PhotoGPTGuides

 Saving & Organizing Your Results in My Library

 Below is a quick overview of common preset types.
-The actual library is far larger, but these categories help you get started.
+The actual library is far larger, but these categories can help you get started.

 • Professional: Clean studio lighting, neutral backgrounds, ideal for profile photos and resumes.